proflynch/A-Simple-Introduction-to-Python/README.md

 # A-Simple-Introduction-to-Python

+Corrections to minor typographical errors on pages 8 and 9.

 GitHub files for "A Simple Introduction to Python," published by CRC Press in 2024.

 A-Simple-Introduction-to-Python-Solutions.ipynb: The solution notebook for the whole book.